ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    - For other distributions, check the OS vendor Documentation.

-4. Verify that multipath is working.
+4. Verify that the multipath is working.
    - RHEL 6
      ```sh
      multipath -l